Caring for your lawn after major renovations

-Caring for a turf surface after renovation works is an annual occurrence for a sports club, but this will not be the case for a domestic lawn providing it is cared for.
-If you've had one of our Lawn Re-Starter Renovation D then it's a case of no half measures from us - it is major surgery.
 Unless extremely lucky with the weather, your lawn will require vital TLC from yourself in the coming weeks in order to gain the best results.
-We only carry out important mechanical works at the correct time of year, but water will be required regardless.
-Here are our best tips for the best lawn.
+We only carry out important mechanical works at the correct time of year, but water will be required regardless just like with any other plant.

-Keep off the grass (as much as reasonably possible)
+Keep off the grass as much as possible

-Mowing - there’s a lot of it to come!
+Mowing - there is a lot of it to come!